moorepants/learn-multibody-dynamics/visualization.rst

 .. _ThreeJS documentation: https://threejs.org/docs/index.html

-pythreejs has many `primitive geometric shapes`_, for example :external:py:class:`~py3js.geometries.CylinderGeometry` can be used to create cylinders and cones:
+pythreejs has many `primitive geometric shapes`_, for example :external:py:class:`~pythreejs.CylinderGeometry` can be used to create cylinders and cones:

 .. jupyter-execute::